-Source: Labor Insight Jobs (Burning Glass Technologies) - 1/1/2019 - 12/31/2019
+Source: Labor Inisights Jobs (Burning Glass Technologies) 01/01/2021 -12/31/2021

-For Healthcare job postings, the certifications were similar from 2019 through the COVID-19 pandemic.
-American Heart Association Certification was the only addition to the top 10 requested certifications during the COVID-19 pandemic, in replacement of the American Registry of Radiologic Technologists (ARRT) Certification.
+For Healthcare job postings, the certifications were similar from 2021 after the COVID-19 pandemic.
+Certificed Medical Assistant was the only addition to the top 10 requested certifications after the COVID-19 pandemic, in replacement of the Critical Care Registered Nurse (CCRN) Certification.